wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 === Customizable Affiliate Registration ===

 You can decide how much or how little data to collect from your affiliates when they sign up.
 You can mark each field as optional or required.

+=== Disable Own Referrals ===

+Prevent affiliates from earning commissions on their own purchases.

+=== Affiliate Registration Form Customization ===

+Customize the affiliate registration form with custom affiliate fields.

+=== Affiliate Coupon Tracking ===

+Link affiliate accounts to WooCommerce coupon codes and track them to reward commissions.

+=== Manual Referral Tracking ===

+Manually track a purchase and create a commission/referral record for it.

+=== Referral Link Generator ===

+Affiliates can generate their own referral links from the affiliate dashboard.

+=== Social Sharing Links ===

+Affiliates can generate links for your products that can be shared on social media.

+=== Set Cookie Duration ===

+Specify how long the referral cookie should be valid for (30 days by default).

 === Autoresponder Integration ===